-The name of Programme 2 is Quality Assurance.
-It comprises the following four subprogrammes:
+The Quality Assurance Programme comprises the following four subprogrammes:

-- Accreditation:
+- Accreditation;

-- Institutional Audits:
+- Institutional Audits;

-- National Reviews: and
+- National Reviews; and

 - Quality Assurance Framework.

 The purpose of the Quality Assurance Programme is to contribute towards the fulfilment of the mandate of the CHE as the national authority for quality assurance in higher education.
 The programme develops and implements processes to inform, assure, promote and monitor quality in higher education institutions (HEIs).